 What is Pollyanna Syndrome?

-Pollyanna Syndrome differs slightly from the Pollyannaism, otherwise known as the Positivity Principal.
+Pollyanna Syndrome differs slightly from the Pollyannaism, otherwise known as the Positivity Principle.
 As if the distinction wasn’t tricky enough, the definitions found online make the terms more confusing.

 One description of Pollyanna Syndrome calls it “a genetic predisposition to be happy.”
 This is what I would call Pollyannaism.